Tactical Checkup: Going Deeper Than the SWOT

 Common Questions: Breaking Free From Being "Just Fine"

-Intentional Neglect isn't about being lazy; it’s about carefully managing your most limited resource: your attention.
-It means finding the low-value tasks that drain your energy—like paperwork or normal networking—and doing just enough to get by so you can go above and beyond on the high-impact work that actually builds your professional worth.
-You aren't ignoring your job; you are choosing to be the best at the 20% of things that create 80% of your value.
+Not if you manage them deliberately.
+Intentional neglect means doing low-value tasks at an acceptable level so you can go above and beyond on the work that actually builds your worth.
+You aren’t ignoring your job; you are choosing to be the best at the 20% of things that create 80% of your value.
+The key is to be transparent about it, not hide it.

 Focus on what matters.

 If you stay stuck in the COMMON TRAP of the "Simple Four-Box Chart," you will keep building a brand that is skilled but easily missed.
-By making the SMART SHIFT toward a Market Feedback Test, you stop guessing your value and start pulling it from real financial wins.
+The SMART SHIFT toward a Market Feedback Test stops you guessing your value and starts pulling it from real financial wins.
 Your professional worth depends on stopping being "good" at everything and starting to be the only answer for the things that truly count.

 Join Cruit today